m3g/CellListMap.jl/docs/src/PeriodicSystems.md

 !!! note
     - Systems can be 2 or 3-dimensional.
-    - The `unitcell` parameter may be either a vector, as in the example, or a unit cell matrix, for general boundary conditions.
+    - The `unitcell` parameter may be:
+        - a vector, in which case the system periodic boundaries are Orthorhombic, this is faster.
+        - a matrix, in which case the system periodic boundaries are Triclinic (general).
+        - `nothing`, in which case no periodic boundary conditions will be used.
     - `Unitful` quantities can be provided, given appropriate types for all input parameters.

 ## Computing forces